SitecorePowerShell/Console/Documentation/Markdown/Export-Item.md

 ### -Entry&nbsp; &lt;IncludeEntry&gt;

 Serialization preset to be serialized.
-Obtain the preset through the use of Get-Preset commandlet
+Obtain the preset through the use of Get-Preset command.

 <table>
     <thead></thead>